wintercms/meta/release-notes/build-460.md

 - Fixed issue where updating a record through a RelationController would not trigger a change event on the RelationController field like creating a record would by triggering the change event on successful update
 - Fixed issue where FormWidgets in Repeaters that made orphaned AJAX requests (AJAX requests fired on an element outside of the repeater's markup structure, ex. from a popup modal instead) were not being initialized which was causing the orphaned requests to fail
 - Fixed issue where the `databaseTemplates` feature from Build 456 wouldn't support templates in subfolders.
 Nesting limit is still 2 (`/template-type/subfolder1/template.htm`) but the issue where it was just 1 when `databaseTemplates` was enabled has been fixed.
+- Fixed issue where the `change` event was not triggered on removing a recordfinder's value with the clear button
+- Improved default email branding styles compatibility with Outlook mail clients by preventing harsh word breaks.

 ## Security Improvements
 - Prevent tabnabbing that could theoretically occur from a backend user clicking the "Preview" button in the backend navigation and having the tab taken over by the frontend site